At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the team dynamics, ongoing projects, or future challenges the department might face.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+Prepare thoughtful questions about the team dynamics, ongoing projects, and future challenges in the Hydrometry and Telemetry sector.
+This shows your genuine interest in the position and helps you assess if it's the right fit for you.

 ✨Demonstrate Teamwork Skills